codappix/search_core/Documentation/source/installation.rst

 Afterwards you need to enable the extension through the extension manager and include the static TypoScript setup.

+If you **don't** want to use the included elasticsearch integration, you have to disable it in the extension manager configuration of the extension by checking the checkbox.
+It's currently enabled by default but will be moved into its own extension in the future.

 .. _downloading: https://github.com/DanielSiepmann/search_core/archive/master.zip